 It’s the study of hues as a determinant of human behavior.
 It influences perceptions that are not obvious, such as the taste of food.
 It can also enhance the effectiveness of placebos.
 For example, red or orange pills are generally used as stimulants.
 It can indeed influence a person; however, it is important to remember that these effects differ between people.
 Factors such as gender, age, and culture can influence how an individual perceives color.

 Color psychology is also widely used in marketing and branding.
 Many marketers see color as an important part of marketing because color can be used to influence consumers’ emotions and perceptions of goods and services.

 Color on branding

 Companies also use color when deciding on brand logos.
 These logos seem to attract more customers when the color of the brand logo matches the personality of the goods or services.
-However, colors are not only important for logos and products, but also for window displays in stores.
+However, colors aren’t only important for logos and products, but also window displays in stores.
 Research shows that warm colors tended to attract spontaneous purchasers, despite cooler colors being more favorable.

 The property possessed by an object of producing different sensations on the eye as a result of the way it reflects or emits light.
 It’s all in the mind!